 Production began in 1975 and Kubrick had his mind set on Jack Nicholson playing the slowly descending to madness father, ‘Jack Torrence’.
 Despite pleads from King to recast, Kubrick know he was the right man.
 Even little Danny Lloyd who played Jack’s son was heavily protected by Kubrick.
-However it was his lead actress Shelley Duvall, who had the most interesting relationship with the director.
+However it was his lead actress Shelley Duvall who played Jack’s wife ‘Wendy Torrence’, whom had the most interesting relationship with the director.

 Because Kubrick was a notorious perfectionist requiring multiple takes of the same shot, and even rewriting the screenplay as the film went on, this was standard practice for his cast and crew.
 But one can argue that his repeated torment of Shelley was unreasonable and borderline sadistic.